C2SM/git-course/advanced/slides/slides.md

 ![w:1050](images/pr-lifecycle.svg)

 <!--
-The name is slightly misleading: a pull request is a branch plus a conversation, not a Git operation.
-Nothing is copied when you open one, and you can keep pushing to the branch afterwards.
+- Name is slightly misleading: a PR is a branch plus a conversation, not a Git operation
+  - Nothing is copied when you open one, can keep pushing to the branch afterwards

-Two pieces of advice are worth more than the mechanics:
+- Two pieces of advice worth more than the mechanics:

-The description is the part that survives.
-The diff shows what changed; only the description explains why.
-Six months later that is the only record, and it is what someone reads when deciding whether a change can be reverted.
+  - Description is the part that survives - diff shows what changed, only the description explains why
+    - Six months later that's the only record, and what someone reads when deciding whether a change can be reverted

-Size genuinely determines review quality.
-Be blunt about the 200 versus 2000 line comparison, because everyone recognises the experience of skimming a huge diff and approving it out of politeness.
+  - Size genuinely determines review quality
+    - Be blunt about 200 vs. 2000 lines - everyone recognises skimming a huge diff and approving out of politeness

-Drafts are underused: open one on day one, and reviewers can steer the approach before the work is finished.
+- Drafts are underused: open one on day one, reviewers can steer the approach before the work is finished -->
--->

 ---